acpennington/GoatController/docs/cardnotes.md

 -  Freed the Matchless General: need to be able to turn off auto draw...
 -  Gamble: ditto, need ability to turn off auto draw when skipping turn
 -  Grave Lure: Convulsion/Parasite Paracide-esque
+-  Question: Need to be able to disable looking in the graveyard somehow (alternatively - log when looking in the Graveyard/Banished zone always)

 ### Optional / Convenience